 Data protection provisions for the use of YouTube

-The data controller has integrated components of YouTube on this website.
+The person responsible for processing links to components from YouTube on this website.
 YouTube is an Internet video portal which allows the free placing of video clips and the free viewing, rating and commenting by other users of these.
 YouTube permits the publication of all types of videos so that complete films and TV broadcasts, but also music videos, trailers or videos made by users themselves can be called up via the Internet portal.

-By calling up one of the pages of this website which is operated by the controller responsible for data processing and into which a YouTube component (YouTube video) has been integrated, the relevant YouTube component automatically causes the Internet browser on the IT device of the data subject to download the relevant YouTube component from YouTube.
+By clicking a preview image of a video on this website, the Internet browser on the information technology system of the user is automatically prompted by the respective YouTube component to download a representation of the corresponding YouTube component from YouTube.
 Further information on YouTube can be found at https://www.youtube.com/intl/en/yt/about/.
 As part of this technical process, YouTube and Google will gain knowledge on which specific page of our website has been visited by the data subject.

 If the data subject is simultaneously logged into YouTube, YouTube will recognise on calling up a page containing a YouTube video which specific page of our website has been visited by the data subject.
 This information is collected by YouTube and Google and linked to the YouTube account of the data subject.